dylanbr0wn/how-to-docs/docs/application-setup.md

 # App Setup

 This page will go over setting up a React application.
-If you would like a reference, or want a template for a project with all the setup complete, you can find it at [this link.](https://github.com/CityOfLangford/react_template)
+If you would like a reference, or want a template for a project with all the setup complete, you can find it at [this link.](https://github.com/CityOfLangford/react_template).

+Alternativly, you can use [Create React App](https://create-react-app.dev/) to quickly get started with a working project.

+Regardless, before we get started you will need to install [NodeJS](https://nodejs.org/en/), the most common JS runtime used for development.

 ## [Webpack](https://webpack.js.org/)